Thursday, 1 July — Kolkata

 The section of Varanasi next to the Ganges River is a maze of cobblestone alleys, decaying buildings, holy temples, jammed shops, throngs of people and curious cows.
 Having no where else to relieve themselves, the cows shit and piss everywhere.
 This is OK and all because the cow pies can be avoided, until it rains that is, and then when the rain stops and the drains clog, the whole city is covered in a fine film of mud-shit and every step you take is one that is in shit.
 And it is slippery.
 So I am slipping and skidding in shit for about two hours one afternoon rejecting offers for yoga lessons, food, film, etc. when I come across a dead cow laying on it side (in shit no less) with a deflated pink tongue hanging from its mouth and blank eyes staring into space.
 I inquire.
 One woman replies, “It is a tragedy, but at least it was male.”
 (Males don’t produce milk— a prized Indian staple.)
 Another man informs that the cow was hit by a car (even though cars couldn’t pass in the alleyways.)
 Someone else comments that the beast must have tripped and fallen.
 Another bright guy suggests that the cow has suffocated from plastic buildup in its intestines.
 Whatever the case, a makeshift altar is set next to the cow and the corpse is covered in a golden sheet decorated with red Hindi blessings.
 People are placing rupees (Indian money) on the cow and burning candles and incense and mumbling prayers.
 It is obvious that this is a big deal.
 I too sigh, for an Indian cow has fallen… well, at least it was male.
 I walk on.
 In two minutes I see an old woman crouched and begging in the gutter; her thin and dark sagging arm extends from a filthy white cotton gown while natty gray hair covers her shoulders.
 No one gives her money though, or food, or candles, or blessing.
 She gets squat.
 I remember Hindu’s clever caste system: This woman’s life is determined from the outcome of karma in live’s past.
 Guess she was a bad egg last time around.
 I look back at the dead cow and simply nod in disgust as I toss the hobbled woman a bill.

 I head on to a Hindu temple, but a sign in front informs: “Hindus Only.”
-I do a U-turn and then veer back towards my hotel.
+I do a U-turn and then veer back towards my hotel, the Vishnu Rest House.
 I pass a procession of 20 people carrying a corpse wrapped in cloth with holy blessings.
 The group is heading to the Ganges.
 As I watch the spectacle, some weirdo grabs my left arm, recites a prayers and starts massaging my hand.
 Well, guess I am getting an Indian massage.
 Suddenly, I am laying on an old wooden table on a ghat next to the Ganges with a scraggly holy man giving me physical blessings.
 The tension leaves my back while a Japanese guy videotapes me.
 Video camera = wealth.
 I laugh because several touts are aggressively hassling the poor Japanese guy, getting in the way of his lens and making him shrug them off the way I head earlier…

 What a classic couple of days!
 As we leave for the trains station, all the people that had been bugging us the whole time suddenly become solemn: